taxidriveer/Examiner/readme.md

 * Basic item scan for hit/crit % (English and French clients)
 * LibGearExam pattern update for en-us and fr-fr
 * Fixed enchant name in gearlist module
+* Currently support English and French clients (Korean support is experimental)

 To do :
 * Enable/Disable PVP and gearlist module in options if possible